-Our Food Redistribution Centre is appealing for new volunteers to join the team.
+Our Food Redistribution Centre is again appealing for new volunteers to join the team.

 We urgently need volunteers for morning (8am to midday) or afternoon (1pm to 5pm) shifts on weekdays.
 The roles cover:

-Volunteer manager Vivienne Ashurst said: “Our volunteers are an essential and highly valued part of our operation, each bringing different skills and experiences to deliver our vital service.
+Volunteer Coordinator Vivienne Ashurst said: “Our volunteers are an essential and highly valued part of our operation, each bringing different skills and experiences to deliver our vital service.

 “In return for their time we support each volunteer to enjoy their own benefits from the experience, whether that’s supporting job seekers to develop transferable skills or ensuring retired professionals can use their experience to help communities.
 Volunteering can be a transformative experience for anyone – it is a way to develop skills or meet new people as well as give back to your community and help others.